jch27420/OPCapero/content/project/AboutOPC/index.md

 >"...*Detroit is, probably, only a canal or a river of moderate breadth ...through which the sparkling and pellucid waters of Lakes Superior, Michigan and Huron (which are so many seas of sweet water) flow and glide away gently and with a moderate current into Lake Erie, into the Ontario or Frontenac, and go at last to mingle in the river St. Lawrence with those of the ocean.
 The banks are so many vast meadows where the freshness of these beautiful streams keep the grass always green*" **<sup>12</sup>**.

-Even today, we can still find reminders of the region's past grassland glory courtesy the names of settlements, such as Prairie Siding (an important Thames River crossing just west of Chatham).
+Even today the names of some settlements, such as Prairie Siding (an important Thames River crossing just west of Chatham), reminder us of the region's past grassland glory.
-&nbsp; &nbsp; Altogether, it is estimated that between 800 and 2,000 km&#178; of <span id="Gr2">TGC</span> once inhabited the province **<sup>2-5</sup>**.
-Regardless of "*true*" extent of these original grassland communities our understanding and appreciation of them is poorly lacking.
-It seems that the rapid loss of these natural areas to urban and agricultural developments some two centuries ago appears to have erased our collective memory of them.
+&nbsp; &nbsp; Altogether, it is estimated that between 800 and 2,000 km&#178; of <span id="Gr2">TGC</span> once covered the province's landscape **<sup>2-5</sup>**.
+Regardless of "*true*" extent of these original grassland communities it seems that the rapid lost of these areas to urban and agricultural developments some two centuries ago simultaneously erased our collective memory of them.
+For you would be hard pressed to find anyone today who even knows that these rare ecosystems exist within the province.
 All toll, less than 2% of North America's original tallgrass prairie is all that remains today **<sup>3,4</sup>**.
 Unfortunately, the situation is far worse for oak savannas.
-These grassy open-canopy areas once covered some ~12,000,000 ha of the north-central United States alone.
-Now, more than 99.9% of the original savannas in this area has been lost **<sup>13</sup>**.
+These open-canopied areas, that once covered some ~12,000,000 ha of the north-central United States alone, have been largely wiped out (i.e. >99.9%) due to human developments **<sup>13</sup>**.

 **2. ECOLOGY & GEOLOGY OF TALLGRASS COMMUNITIES**
-&nbsp; &nbsp; Factors that play a key role in shaping the distribution of <span id="Gr2">TGC</span> across North America are: **(i)** climate; **(ii)** grazing and **(iii)** fire.
+&nbsp; &nbsp; There are three major forces that have largely shaped the distribution of <span id="Gr2">TGC</span> across North America, namely <span id="Blue">Climate</span>, <span id="Dbr">Grazing</span> and <span id="Dred">Fire</span>.

-For the first 4,000 years or so following the last glacial period, when the **Pliestocene** ended (c.
-11,650 ya) and the current **Holocene** epoch  began, much of Mid-Northwest and southern Ontario, was largely forested.

-When the last continental glacier stood near its maximum extent, some 12,000 years ago, spruce forest reached southward as far as Kansas, and the Great Plains farther south was covered by deciduous forest.
-The trees retreated northward as the ice front receded, and the Great Plains has been a treeless grassland for the last 8,000-10,000 years.
+**(i)** <span id="Blue">CLIMATE</span>: At the end of the [Pliestocene epoch](https://stratigraphy.org/chart) ~11,650 **y**ears **a**go (**ya**) the great Laurentide ice sheet had receded to the far north.
+And for the first 3,000 years or so of the new (current) [Holocene epoch](https://stratigraphy.org/chart), much of the landscape of southern Ontario and the mid-Northwestern states were largely covered by spruce forests.
+However, ~9,000 **ya** the climate started to become warmer.
+This unusually dry period lasted for about 4,000 years and is often referred to as the <span id="Blue">H</span>olocene <span id="Blue">C</span>limate <span id="Blue">O</span>ptimum (<span id="Blue">HCO</span>).
+The timing of these glacial and inter-glacial periods over the last 400,000 years or so have been greatly

+as a result of cyclic changes in the earth's orbit (i.e. [Milankovitch cycles](https://climate.nasa.gov/news/2948/milankovitch-orbital-cycles-and-their-role-in-earths-climate/)).

-It is believed that tallgrass prairie and savanna communities formed some 4000 to 8000 years ago during a warming period which allowed prairie vegetation to move in from the west and occupy areas of central and eastern United States and southern Ontario typically thought to be dominated by forest species.
+is thought to have allowed prairie vegetation to move further eastward, displacing the forests that once occupied the central and north-eastern states, as well as southern Ontario **<sup>14, 15</sup>**.

 A period of cooling and a gradual increase in rainfall followed this warming stage allowing forest species and a variety of herbaceous and grass species fiom the deciduous forest region of the southeastern United States to re-invade the prairie (Faber-Langendoen, 1984)

-The mid-Holocene is recognized as a time of unusually warm or dry climate (or both) in Europe and North America (1, 2).
 In Minnesota, prairie vegetation such as grasses (Gramineae) and sagebrush (Artemisia) expanded eastward into forested regions of the state between about 8500 and 4000 years ago as climate became more arid (3, 4).

-This prairie period was drier than at present, but evidence is somewhat equivocal as to whether it was colder or warmer.
+**14.** Dyke, A. S. Late Quaternary Vegetation History of Northern North America Based on Pollen, Macrofossil, and Faunal Remains.
+Géographie physique et Quaternaire, 59(2-3): 211–262 (2005). https://doi.org/10.7202/014755ar

-**X.** Dean, W.E., Bradbury, J.P., Anderson, R.Y. and Barnosky, C.W., 1984.
+**14.** Dean, W.E., Bradbury, J.P., Anderson, R.Y. and Barnosky, C.W.
 The variability of Holocene climate change: evidence from varved lake sediments.
-Science, 226(4679), pp.1191-1194.
+Science, 226(4679):1191-1194 (1984).
+**15.** Anderson, R. C. Evolution and Origin of the Central Grassland of North America: Climate, Fire, and Mammalian Grazers.
+The Journal of the Torrey Botanical Society, 133(4), 626–647 (2006). http://www.jstor.org/stable/20063881
+**16.** Cerling T., Harris J., MacFadden B., Leakey M.G., Quade J., Eisenmann V. and Ehleringer J.R.
+Global vegetation change through the Miocene/Pliocene boundary.
+Nature 389: 153–158 (1997). https://doi.org/10.1038/38229

+**17.** Janis, Christine M. Tertiary Mammal Evolution in the Context of Changing Climates, Vegetation, and Tectonic Events.
+Annual Review of Ecology and Systematics 24: 467–500 (1993). http://www.jstor.org/stable/2097187.

+(King 1981, Winkler et al. 1986, Winkler 1995, 1997, Baker et al. 1996, Anderson 1998)

+**18.** Delcourt, Paul A. and Delcourt, Hazel R. Vegetation Maps for Eastern North America: 40,000 Years B.P.
+To the Present.
+Geobotany.
+New York: Plenum.
+1981.

 Although tallgrass prairies and oak savannas are distinct ecosystems, they are often found bordering one another.
 The reason for this is that savannas are <u>transitional communities</u>, or <span id="Dbr">ecotones</span>, that link open grassy meadows with heavily wooded areas.